ChangePool/cardano-improvement-proposals/incentives/response.md

 - The report identifies a long-term economic risk to the sustainability of the Cardano network.
 The currently subsidized reward model is depleting.
 The report concludes that without a timely transition to a reward model funded by transaction fees, Cardano will not survive.
 Further, technologically the network currently cannot process enough transactions to fund a sustainable fee model.
 Complex development is underway in an effort to resolve the technological bottlenecks as soon as possible.

 - The report encourages funding for community projects provided by the Cardano Treasury and Project Catalyst to prioritize resources towards identifying and nurturing "killer apps" that would make Cardano indispensable, greatly increasing transaction volume.
-Unfortunately, in February 2026 Project Catalyst cancelled Funds 15 and 16 indefinitely, announcing a major and lengthy transition to new stewardship of the community funding process.
+Unfortunately, in February 2026 Project Catalyst cancelled Funds 15 and 16 indefinitely, announcing a major and lengthy <a href="https://adastat.net/governances/b518efa466593906ab388f978b3695449809aacdf28d2aaf4eb5ba16b3c24a1e00" target="_blank">transition</a> to new stewardship of the community funding process.
 Projects projects already funded continue receiving funding.
 However, no funding is available for new projects.
 While Cardano may get lucky, depending on creating "killer apps" is risky, similar to depending on winning the lottery or going viral on social media.

 - Whereas the report describes the current state of the Cardano ecosystem as the result of rational behavior, the state of affairs seems more accurately consistent with a nihilistic viewpoint rejecting the existence of inherent meaning, intrinsic value or moral truth.
 What is the probability of survival for a network having little or no reason to exist?
 The report provides hard-won evidence that a practice of evidence-based empiricism without a framework including human experience, subjective meaning and pragmatic action is not sustainable (Bradshaw, 1996).